-Browser notifications can be both distracting and helpful.
-You can either disable or enable the browser notifications.
+Site notifications from the web browser can be both distracting and helpful.
+You can either disable or enable these notifications.

 Browser notifications can be annoying at times.
 They can divert your attention and make you lose focus.
 The only way out is to stop web browser notifications on Android.